Demi Adejuyigbe

-Oluwademilade "Demi" Adejuyigbe (/ˈdɛmi əˌdɪdʒuˈiːbeɪ/ DEM-ee-_-ə-DIJ-oo-EE-bay; born August 2, 1992) is a British-born American writer, comedian, and social media personality.
+Oluwademilade "Demi" Adejuyigbe (/ˈdɛmi əˌdɪdʒuˈiːbeɪ/ DEH-mee-_-ə-DIH-joo-EE-bay; born August 2, 1992) is a British and American writer, comedian, actor, podcaster, musician, and social media personality.
 He (Note: Adejuyigbe uses both he/him and they/them pronouns.
 This article uses he/him for consistency.) is best known for co-hosting the podcast Gilmore Guys and writing for the NBC comedy series The Good Place and the CBS late night show The Late Late Show with James Corden.
-In 2018, he was named as one of Vulture magazine's "38 Comedians You Should and Will Know".
+In 2018, he was named as one of Vultures "38 Comedians You Should and Will Know".

 Early life and education

 Adejuyigbe was born in London in 1992 to Nigerian parents, and lived in the United Kingdom until he was five years old.
-His family then moved to Dallas, Texas where he lived until moving to Los Angeles, California in 2013.
+His family moved to the United States, settling in Dallas, Texas, where he grew up.
 He has one younger sister.
-He attended high school in Texas and then attended the University of Texas at Austin, receiving a B.S. in Radio, Television, and Film in 2013.
+He attended high school in Texas and then attended the University of Texas at Austin, receiving a B.A. in Radio, Television, and Film in 2013.
+He moved to Los Angeles in 2013 to pursue a career in show business.

 Career

 Beginnings and social media

-Adejuyigbe initially gained notoriety from his online presence on Vine, posting under the username "electrolemon."
-After graduating from the University of Texas, he moved to Los Angeles and began working as an office manager for Fox's Animation Domination High Definition programming.
-He then interned at Ben Stiller's Red Hour Productions.
-Adejuyigbe was hired as a Vine producer for the digital team at Funny or Die, and later became a digital producer for @midnight in 2014.
-He hosted Points Party, a spin-off talk show of @midnight that was posted exclusively on Snapchat.
+Adejuyigbe initially gained notoriety from his online presence on Vine, posting under the username electrolemon.
+After moving to Los Angeles at 21, he began working as an office manager for Fox's Animation Domination High Definition programming.
+He interned at Ben Stiller's Red Hour Productions.
+Adejuyigbe was hired as a Vine producer for the digital team at Funny or Die, and became a digital producer for @midnight in 2014.
+He hosted Points Party, a spin-off talk show of @midnight that was posted on Snapchat.

 Adejuyigbe gained recognition for his comedy music clips, which he posted to Twitter and YouTube.
 These included parody raps in the style of Will Smith and an annual video of him dancing to the song "September" by Earth, Wind & Fire – uploaded on September 21st, the date mentioned in the song.
 In 2018, he sold T-shirts identical to the one he wears in each video, with all of the proceeds (over $17,000) going to RAINN, RAICES, and the National Center for Transgender Equality.
 In 2020, he used the video as a charity fundraiser, raising over $300,000 to be split between several community organizations.
-In 2021, he retired the series with a final video that included him dancing on the ceiling like Fred Astaire and later Lionel Richie, and included thanks from members of Earth, Wind & Fire at the end.
+In 2021, he retired the series with a final video that included him dancing on the ceiling like Fred Astaire on "You're All the World to Me" and like in "Dancing on the Ceiling" by Lionel Richie and included thanks from members of Earth, Wind & Fire at the end.
 In one day, his fundraiser raised over $800,000 for Imagine Waterworks, the West Fund, and the Sunrise Movement.
 In 2022, he released a theme tune for Stuart Little in the style of Lana Del Rey with vocals by Natalie Walker, benefiting New York Abortion Access Fund.